 Factory liquidation is often necessary under several scenarios, such as:

-• Bankruptcy or Insolvency: If the company cannot meet financial obligations, liquidation becomes a critical step to recover funds.
+- Bankruptcy or Insolvency: If the company cannot meet its financial obligations, liquidation becomes a critical step to recover funds.

-• Excess Inventory or Equipment: Over time, factories accumulate surplus or outdated equipment that no longer serves their operational needs.
+- Excess Inventory or Equipment: Over time, factories accumulate excess and obsolete equipment that no longer serve their operational needs, and factory owners have to choose to liquidate the excess inventory.

 Types of Factory Liquidation